Germanunkol/trAInsported/Documentation.md

 You can define your own functions inside your code.
 This is a list of functions that are already specified and which you can call at any time.
 Be careful not to overuse them - they all take some time to compute and your code will be aborted if it takes too long!

+###getNumberOfLines()###
+Every one of your events (ai.init, ai.chooseDirection etc) gets aborted after a certain number of lua line executions.
+A line often - but not always - corresponds to a line of code.
+This function lets you see how many executions you have left before the game will abort your function.
+An important note: Calling game functions (like "print") will also use up lines. "print()", for example, uses up quite a lot of lines.
+Also, ai.init gets to use a lot more lines than the other functions.
+Try to do heavy calculations in ai.init()!

+***Returns:**

+- number of lines already used
+- total number of lines you can use in this function

+**Example:**

+		-- use this to see how many lines of code you can execute in ai.chooseDirection(): function ai.chooseDirection(train, directions)
+			print(getNumberOfLines())
+			-- the rest of your code.
+		end

 ###print(...)###
 Prints the given objects to the ingame-console (make sure it's visible by pressing 'C' in the game!)
 **Arguments:**